PERMACHANGE > 2026-2030

 It focuses on advanced modeling of the thermo-hydro-mechanical dynamics of permafrost.
 Permafrost is permanently frozen soil at depth, covering a quarter of the land in the Northern Hemisphere.
 Under the effect of global warming, it is undergoing rapid and widespread thawing, causing major impacts in the Arctic, both on the environment (e.g., water resources) and on societies (e.g., destabilization of infrastructure).
 These impacts of permafrost thawing are expected to generate considerable additional costs for maintaining essential human activities, potentially reaching several hundred billion euros by the end of the century.
 In addition, permafrost thawing is likely to trigger critical climate feedbacks.
 Therefore, anticipating permafrost thawing through numerical simulations is essential to ensure the resilience of Arctic environments, societies, and activities, while controlling the associated costs.

-The Permachange program brings together three French laboratories: Geosciences Environment Toulouse, Process and Engineering in Mechanics and Materials, Navier, mechanics and physics for materials, structures and geomaterials.
-Permachange interacts with both international scientific partners and the CNEAI (French National Center for Scientific Research) as part of the development of artistic research hand in hand with scientific action.
+The PERMACHANGE program brings together three French laboratories: Geosciences Environment Toulouse, Processes and Engineering in Materials Mechanics, and Navier.
+PERMACHANGE interacts with international scientific partners (Alfred Wegener Institute, Arctic Danish Technical University, Swedish Polar Research Secretariat) and with the cneai = in the context of developing artistic research hand in hand with scientific action.

 In terms of artistic action, the idea is to create interactions between scientists and artists for the production of an artistic research project and its dissemination to the widest possible audience in 2026, 2027, and 2028.